biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 to /cvsroot/bioPython/Bio/Restriction/Scripts/emboss_r.407
 ```

-Some explanation are needed: `-m` stands for e-mail, in order to connect to the
+Some explanation are needed: `-p` is the switch to indicate to the script you
-ftp server you need to provide a your e-mail address.
-So replace
-`your_e_mail@your_address.com` with your e-mail address. `-p` is the switch to
-indicate to the script you are using a proxy.
-If you use a ftp proxy enter its
+are using a proxy.
+If you use a ftp proxy enter its address and the connection
-address and the connection port after the '`:`'.
+port after the '`:`'.

 ##### <a name="6.1.3"></a>6.1.3 Compiling a new dictionary with ranacompiler.py